What's a Custom Page?

 This page is a Custom Page!
 Look up at the URL.
 Back to the help article.

-Custom Pages are great when you want to retain the top navigation of your ReadMe project, but also want a custom look below the search bar.
+Use Custom Pages when you want to keep your ReadMe project's top navigation but customize everything below the search bar.

 What's different?